-Nothing strange if you consider that ‘customer acquisition versus customer retention’ is frequently viewed as ‘quick wins versus long-term performance’.
+This is nothing strange if you consider that “customer acquisition versus customer retention” is frequently viewed as “quick wins versus long-term performance.”
 Quite naturally, many people prefer to invest in quick wins.
-While the studies show that repeat customers spend more than twice as much in months 24-30 of their relationships than they do in the first six months, there are not many sales and marketing professionals who can wait for 2 years before they present the results to their top management.
+While the studies show that repeat customers spend more than twice as much in months 24-30 of their relationships than they do in the first six months, there are not many sales and marketing professionals who can wait for two years before they present the results to their top management.

 Customer Retention Programs that Work

 All customer retention programs focus on improving customer communication and boosting customer loyalty.
 Positive customer experience is a must.
 The most common (and quite effective!) types of customer retention programs include:

 - Onboarding programs